SalesforceCommerceCloud/pwa-kit/packages/pwa/README.md

 }
 ```

-You can choose how the current locale appears (or doesn’t appear) in the URL by setting `url.locale` in `pwa-kit-config.json` to one of the following values:
+You can choose how the current locale appears (or doesn’t appear) in the URL by setting `url.locale` to one of the following values:

 -   `path`: Locale is included in the URL path.
 Example: `/en-US/women/dress`
 -   `query_param`: Locale is included as a query parameter.
 Example: `/women/dress?locale=en-US`